eole-io/sandstone/doc/topic-route-parameters.md

 ## Retrieve topic route arguments

-Let admit someone subscribes to `chat/my-new-topic` topic channel.
+Let's admit someone subscribes for the first time to `chat/my-new-topic` topic.
 Sandstone will create a new instance of `ChatTopic`.

 You may need to access to topic arguments, here `"my-new-topic"`,